 Denise Zabawski, VP and CIO, Nationwide Children’s Hospital

 Changing The Status Quo Through Hybrid Cloud Strategies

 By Luke Norris, CEO and Founder, Faction

-Where organizations do decide to deploy cloud services, the technology they choose matters tremendously.
-While pilot projects will tend to start small, with limited functionality, it's important to choose a technology foundation that offers room for expansion—both in terms of functionality richness, and in terms of hybrid cloud interoperability for the future.
+When organizations decide to deploy cloud services, the technology they choose matters tremendously.
+While pilot projects will tend to start small, with limited functionality, it’s important to choose a technology foundation that offers room for expansion—both in terms of functionality richness and hybrid cloud interoperability for the future.

 The Efficacious Usage of Hybrid Cloud

 Hybrid cloud is hot buzzword and a key tool in your cloud tool belt, but many organizations have little experience with coherently implementing it.
 Hybrid cloud is the deployment of computing resources across both public and private cloud infrastructure; some definitions extend that to include mixing physical gear in colocation into cloud environments.